wpaccessibility/wp-a11y-docs/docs/topics/forms/fieldsets.md

 # Fieldset and legend to group form fields

 {: .alert }
-This content needs to be rewritten and expanded.
+This content will be rewritten and expanded.
 Related issue on [GitHub #157 Topic  Fieldsets to group form fields](https://github.com/wpaccessibility/wp-a11y-docs/issues/157).
-If you want to work on this, please let us know before you start.

 The `fieldset` and `legend` elements are a standard way to group fields.
 When a screen reader enters a fieldset, the `legend` of that group will be announced.
 This is a helpful way of grouping related fields together, such as differentiating between an order address and a shipping address; but is critical when grouping radio buttons and checkboxes.